Tuckermorin/Project-Two/README.md

-# AI Trade Analysis & IPS Scoring
+# Tenxiv — AI-Enhanced Trade Analysis

-Focused trade journaling with IPS‑weighted scoring.
+Focused trade journaling with IPS‑weighted scoring and an Express API that integrates with Ollama for structured, JSON-first A.I. reasoning.

 What's new:
 - Alpha Vantage ticker search in the New Trade form (typeahead powered by SYMBOL_SEARCH).